technomancy/leiningen/doc/TUTORIAL.md

 slimed").
 Because of this it's advised to do a `lein test` run with a fresh instance periodically in any case, perhaps before you commit.

+## Profiles

+Profiles are used to add various things into your project map in different contexts.
+For instance, during `lein test` runs, the contents of the `:test` profile, if present, will be merged into your project map.
+You can use this to enable configuration that should only be applied during test runs, either by adding directories containing config files to your classpath via `:resource-paths` or by other means.
+See `lein help profiles` for more details.

+Unless you tell it otherwise, Leiningen will merge the default set of profiles into the project map.
+This includes user-wide settings from your `:user` profile, the `:dev` profile from `project.clj` if present, and the built-in `:base` profile which contains dev tools like nREPL and optimizations which help startup time at the expense of runtime performance.
+Never benchmark with the default profiles.
+(See the FAQ entry for "tiered compilation")

 ## What to do with it

 Generally speaking, there are three different goals that are typical